Taylor

 We picked him up from our friends at IACS on 7/12.

 He’s still getting used to sanctuary life and being with so many other siblings.
 He’s pretty shy with them so far.
-The good news is we took him to the vet last week and his mouth is not near as bad as we were expecting!!!!
+The good news is we took him to the vet last week and his mouth is not nearly as bad as we were expecting!!!!
 Yay!!!!

 We did pre dental blood work on him and he does possibly have early stage kidney disease.
 He is 16 so that’s not a huge surprise.
 Monty is in good health otherwise!!!